 The bright colours of the tulip fields soon appeared on both sides of the road as I approached Hillegom.
 I parked the car and went for a stroll around the fields, careful not to step on the rows of flower beds.
 I’ve seen this many times before but I’ll never tire if it!
 The fields in full bloom are just spectacular!

 Please refrain from touching, plucking or trampling on the flowers!

-From Hillegom, I drove around, with no real direction in mind.
+From Hillegom, I drove around in the general direction of Lisse.
 It doesn’t matter as there are so many fields that you’ll spot them in any direction you drive, as long as you keep within the Hillegom-Lisse-Noordwijk axis (see map below).

 Lunch at the beach

 After circling the fields for a few hours, I drove towards the coast, passing the expansive dunes which form an important protection of the Dutch coast.
 I ended up at a beach café called Nederzandt at the end of the Langeverlderslag road, a loungy place for lunch.
 After a lazy lunch, I strolled down to the beach and watched the kite-surfers.
 It was a stunning sight and the kite-surfers happily showed off their moves to the small band of spectators.